apigee/trireme/MAINTENANCE.md

 You have to have permissions to push to git -- git ref is defined in the top-level pom.xml and shouldn't change if you have perms.

+If you see a "403" error (but not a "409") while doing release:perform:

 You have to have permissions to push to the repo (currently labdt1 on our internal network).
 You will need to have ~/.m2/settings.xml set up in order to do this like follows: